712th Guards Fighter Aviation Regiment: Russian service

+As of 2003 one source lists the 712th GIAP at Kansk air base with Achinsk Airport as a diversionary airfield.

 During the 2009 reform of the Russian Air Force, the 712th GIAP was merged with support units to form the 6979th Guards Aviation Base of the 2nd category on 1 June 2009.
 The base became part of the 9th Aerospace Defense Brigade of the 14th Air and Air Defense Forces Army.
 As the organizational changes continued the base was soon reassigned to the 2nd Air and Air Defense Forces Command on 1 December of that year.
 Further consolidation in November 2010 resulted in the reorganization of the base into an aviation group of the 6980th Guards Aviation Base of the 1st category at Chelyabinsk Shagol.
 The former 712th GIAP was referred to as the Kansk Aviation Group during this period, and its banner was sent to the Central Armed Forces Museum for storage, temporarily ending the lineage of the 712th.

 The 712th GIAP became part of the 21st Mixed Aviation Division of the 14th Air and Air Defense Forces Army by October 2018, when the Russian Ministry of Defense announced the formation of the division.